samuelrieder/jaswig.github.io/_posts/2017-04-08-partnership-Jaswig-Fully.markdown

 shareTaglineUrl: "http://www.jaswig.be"
 ---

-We have big news; we are setting up a very thorough partnership with Fully!
+We have big news, we are setting up a thorough partnership with Fully!
+New standing desk, balance board, standing mats and more...
 <!--more-->